Welcome and thanks for visiting...

 Out here—like on the putting surface—some turf repair is your responsibility.

-Divots, those chunks of dirt and grass you golf club dislodges should be retrieved and replaced.
+Divots, those chunks of dirt and grass your golf club dislodges, should be retrieved and replaced.
 This is how.

 In some regions, fairway turf is not as tightly knit as other divots will shatter into small pieces.

-In those areas, the course will make available, and mixed with seed and fertilizer for you to fix the divot spot.
+In those areas, the course will be made available and mixed with seed and fertilizer so you can fix the divot spot.

-Golf has become very popular and that means more players on the golf course.
+Golf has become very popular, and that means more players are on the golf course.

-Just like the turnpike is filled with more cars, that means the time it takes for point-to-point progress is an issue.
+Just like the turnpike is filled with more cars, the time it takes for point-to-point progress is an issue.

 You will find as you begin to become successful that judging distances is one of the fine arts of golf.